Run/Debug Configuration: Grails

 If this checkbox is selected, it means that the user intends to include the dependency directly, by passing

-By default, this checkbox is not selected and IntelliJ IDEA uses
+By default, this checkbox is not selected and IntelliJ IDEA uses http://localhost:8080/application_name as default address.
+Select this checkbox to enter a different address in the field.

 Code Coverage tab